 There are many theories as to why this capsular contracture occurs.
 The most likely contributing factors are:

 - Low grade infection (usually without other signs of infection such as fever, drainage or redness)

 - Hematoma (bleeding after surgery around the implant).
 Occasionally, however, patients who’ve had prior breast augmentation or have not experience a condition called capsular contracture.

 Breast Implant Revision Surgery

-For some patients, breast revision surgery will yield the best results.
+For many patients, breast revision surgery will yield the best results.
 During a procedure to correct capsular contracture, a surgeon will take out the old breast implants, remove the hardened scar tissue, or “capsules,” and place new implants.
 As such, revision surgery is usually the better option for women who wish to change their implant size or type at the same time, as well as those who have more advanced cases of capsular contracture.